-ATTACHMENT B (July 2021) OIG REPORT/ SPOT CHECK # MOD # RECOMMENDATIONS MANAGEMENT'S RESPONSES COMPLETION DATE July 2021 #1 Contract C0980 MOD-00196 Regional Connector - Transit Corridor Project Construct the 2nd & Broadway Station Overbuild Load Transfer System none July 2021 #2 Contract C0980 MOD-00202 Regional Connector - Transit Corridor Project Revise Communications Radio System Scope of Work- Construction The OIG recommends that after installation of the new radio system that interface with Los Angeles fire, police and sheriff departments be tested and verified for their signal strength and connectivity.
-July 2021 #3 Contract C1045 MOD-0131 Purple Line Extension Sect.
+ATTACHMENT B (July 2021) OIG REPORT/ SPOT CHECK# MOD# RECOMMENDATIONS MANAGEMENT'S RESPONSES COMPLETION DATE July 2021 #1 Contract C0980 MOD-00196 Regional Connector - Transit Corridor Project Construct the 2nd & Broadway Station Overbuild Load Transfer System none July 2021 #2 Contract C0980 MOD-00202 Regional Connector - Transit Corridor Project Revise Communications Radio System Scope of Work- Construction The OIG recommends that after installation of the new radio system that interface with Los Angeles fire, police and sheriff departments be tested and verified for their signal strength and connectivity.
+Agreed, all radio systems will be fully tested and verified for signal strength and connectivity July 2021 #3 Contract C1045 MOD-0131 Purple Line Extension Sect.
 1 Wilshire/Fairfax Station Subgrade Differing Site Conditions The OIG recommends that after a DRB issues its recommendations that favor the contractor, Metro act swiftly to move forward with a change notice to the contractor and not delay payment to the contractor, less any credits owed to Metro.
 We understand in this particular case the contractor assigned a lower priority for processing this change notice over many others.
+In this case there was no requirement for Metro to issue a Change Notice due to the DRB ruling.
+The Contractor (STS) chose to delay providing Metro with a cost proposal associated with the DRB ruling due to other higher Contractor priorities.
+After the eventual receipt of the DRB ruling proposal from the Contractor, the costs were negotiated, and a MOD issued (w/o any Change Notice being created).
+It should be noted that whether a Change Notice is issued or not, the Contractor has the right to submit a proposal whenever and for whatever they perceive as changed work (via a Request for Change).
+Section 1 has and continues to issue Change Notices in a timely manner when Metro recognizes merited changed scope of work.
 July 2021 #4 Contract C1152 MOD-0014 Purple Line Extension Sect.
 3 Revisions to Westwood/UCLA Station Entrances - Design Only none